louisahsmith/selection/content/intro.md

 ## Notation

-Throughout, we refer to the exposure of interest as $A$, the outcome as $Y$, and the fact of having been selected into the study as $S$ (equal to 1 for the selected population and 0 for the non-selected).
+Throughout, we refer to the exposure of interest as $A$, the outcome (or case-control status) as $Y$, and the fact of having been selected into the study as $S$ (equal to 1 for the selected population and 0 for the non-selected).
 We refer to the factor(s) responsible for the bias (due to their relationships with exposure, outcome, and selection) as $U$.

-It is assumed throughout that any known and measured confounders have been adjusted for in the analysis.
+It is assumed throughout that any known and measured confounders $C$ have been adjusted for in the analysis.
 The parameters describing the extent of possible selection bias describe relationships *above and beyond* those factors that have already been included.

 # Examples and graphical depictions